SammyT1178/Prism-Documentation/README.md

 - Time Clock
 	- Modifying clock in/out time works as anticipated
 	- Could be improved by putting the time and date menus on the same window
+	- Could also improve by setting the default sort to Event Date Descending

 - Promotions
+	- Saving promotions seems to work
+	- Getting the promotions to show on POS transaction may need to take more testing

 ### Customers ###
 - Customer Lookup